BhoomikaTShenoy/Photo_Cropping/README.md

 This project detects faces within an image, crops them, and saves the cropped faces with a transparent background.
 The goal is to ensure the inclusion of the entire face up to the shoulders.

 ## Features
-Face Detection using OpenCV's Haar Cascade model.
+Face Detection using OpenCV's Haar Cascade model.<br>
 Cropped Output with transparent background using PIL (Pillow) library.
 Simple and easy to use script for automatic face cropping.